Oregon vs. UCLA: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +10000

-- Oregon is 40th in college basketball in terms of its odds to win the national championship (+10000), much higher than its computer rankings (69th).
+- Oddsmakers rate Oregon considerably higher (40th in the country) than the computer rankings do (69th).

-- The Ducks' national championship odds have fallen from +6000 at the beginning of the season to +10000, the 20th-biggest change among all teams.
+- The Ducks' national championship odds have dropped from +6000 at the beginning of the season to +10000, the 20th-biggest change among all teams.

-- With odds of +10000, Oregon has been given a 1% chance of winning the national championship.

 UCLA Futures Odds